 • Provide an analytical model with which to evaluate scenographic concepts at an abstract level.

 • Advance critical consideration of a body of significant contemporary, historical and global scenographic practice.

 • Foster an increased understanding of the function of scenography within the dramaturgy of the performed aesthetic event.

 • Identify and apply a range of fundamental principles informing the construction and interpretation of scenographic material.

 • Develop skills of research, analysis and evaluation and apply these in the formulation of responses, through a diversity of media, to well defined and abstract problems.

-1. Module overview.
+Module Overview.
 Key concepts and terminology.
-Assignment 1 introduction.
+Assessment 1 (Portfolio) Introduction.